cagedpenguin/haltech_elite_z33/README.txt

 It's sad there is no proper base map for the Z33 in the NSP software so I'm trying to make one.

-This is a base map for the stock ECU based on VE.
+This is a base map that should work similar as the stock ECU, but, based on VE.

 Since the 03 and early 04 did not have a wideband,
 I wanted a self correcting ECU based on accurate wideband data.